tiangolo/angular-docker-multi-stage-example/README.md

 ...we also "named" this stage `node`, with the `as node`.
 We will use this name later.

-* Our working directory will be `/app`, that will create that directory and go there:
+* Our working directory will be `/app`, that will create that directory and go in there:

 ```Dockerfile
 WORKDIR /app